Sairyss/domain-driven-hexagon/README.md

 - Must be consistent on creation.
 Validate Entities and other domain objects on creation and throw an error on first failure.
 [Fail Fast](https://en.wikipedia.org/wiki/Fail-fast).
 - Avoid no-arg (empty) constructors, accept and validate all required properties through a constructor.
 - For optional properties that require some complex setting up, [Fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) and [Builder Pattern](https://refactoring.guru/design-patterns/builder) can be used.
+- Make Entities partially immutable.
+Identify what properties shouldn't change after creation and make them `readonly` (for example `id` or `createdAt`).

 Example files: